 This post contains affiliate links.
 If you choose to make a purchase we will receive a small commission with no additional cost to you and we thank you.
 Please read our disclosure for more information.

 I really didn’t have any intention of blogging to make money.
-However, once I made $100 from affiliate marketing I was into it.
+However, once I made a $100 commission from affiliate marketing I was into it.

 About Affiliate Marketing

 You may of heard some various things about affiliate marketing like it’s too hard or the market is too saturated but that’s simply not so.

 We are just beginning to touch on the digital expanse of online influencers.
 Bottom line is there will ALWAYS be advertisers out there seeking ways of promoting their products and services.
 Future opportunities for making money through affiliate marketing is only going to INCREASE.

 Digital Advertising is not going anywhere.
 According to Forrester Research “the affiliate marketing industry is now a $6.8 billion industry”.

 I’m able to earn a living online largely due in part to discovering Affiliate Marketing.

 My affiliate earnings since that first $100, has been excellent thanks to various partners I’ve connected with, and this post is to share with you some of the best networks and programs out there so you can do the same.

 Affiliate marketing is not a get rich quick scheme of any kind but a legitimate way to earn extra money through advertising.